Time to buy your Spanish villa

-NEW YORK, June 19 (Reuters) - Dreaming about a summer or retirement hideaway in Spain?
+NEW YORK (Reuters) - Dreaming about a summer or retirement hideaway in Spain?
 You aren’t the only one.

 Leo Sulas bought a two-bedroom apartment near Gibraltar last month for about $320,000 after looking at options in Florida and Texas.